The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: Introduction

 \subsection{Acknowledgements}

-I would like to thank Paul Seidel, Dmitry Kaledin, Oscar Randal-Williams, Tommaso Rossi, Paolo Salvatore, John Christian Ottem and Mark Grant for enlightening discussions or correspondences at various stages of this project.
+We would like to thank Paul Seidel, Dmitry Kaledin, Oscar Randal-Williams, Tommaso Rossi, Paolo Salvatore, John Christian Ottem and Mark Grant for enlightening discussions or correspondences at various stages of this project.
+We especially thank Semon Rezchikov and Paul Seidel for pointing out an error in a prior version of this manuscript.
 The author is partially supported by a Title A Fellowship from Trinity College, Cambridge and a Postdoctoral Fellowship from the Herchel-Smith Fund.